-☑ ANNUAL REPORT PURSUANT SECTION 13 OR 15(d) OF THE SECURITIES EX CHANGE ACT OF 1 934 For t the Year Ended De ecember 31, 2021 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURIT TIES EXCHANGE A CT OF 1934 For the transition period from to TIES ETTERM (OE TI Commission file number 000-54987 Commission the number 000-34387 Strategic Environ O. · · · · · · · · · · · · · · · · · · · , ne oj registrant as . specified in its charter Nevada (State or other jurisdiction of 02-0565834 (IRS Employee (State of other furtisatetion of Incorporation or organization) Identification Number) 370 Interlocken Blvd, Suite 680, Broomfield, CO (Address of principal executive offices) 80021 (Zip Code) Registrant's telephone number, including area code 720-460-3 522 Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Syr mbol(s) Name of each exchange on which registered N/A N/A N/A Securities reg gistered pursuant to o Section 12(g) of the Act: C Common Stock, \$.0 (Title of cl Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes □No ⊠ Indicate by check mark if the registrant is not required to file reports purs suant to Section 13 or Section 15(d) of the ne Act.
-Yes □No ⊠ Indicate by check mark whether the registrant (1) filed all reports requirements (or for such shorter period that the registrant was required to file eding 12 Yes ⊠ No o 🗆 Indicate by check mark whether the registrant has submitted electronic 229.405 of this chapter) during the preceding 12 months (or for such shown on S-T (§ Yes ⊠ No ο 🗆 Indicate by check mark whether the registrant is a large accelerated file "large accelerated filer," "accelerated filer" and "smaller reporting composition." itions of Large accelerated filer Accelerated filer Non-accelerated filer Emerging growth company Smaller reporting company \boxtimes If an emerging growth company, indicate by check mark if the registran accounting standards provided pursuant to Section 13(a) of the Exchange use the extended tran nsition period for complying with any new or revised financial Indicate by check mark whether the registrant has filed a report on and reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-720 financial Indicate by check mark whether the registrant is a shell company (as defi ined in Rule 12b-2 of the Exchange Act).
-Yes □ No o ⊠ As of the last business day of the registrant's most recently completed sevalue of \$14,755,742, based upon a closing price of \$0.24 per share. cond fiscal quarter ; 61,482,260 shares of f common stock held by non-affiliates with an aggregat te market
+■ ANNUAL REPORT PURSUANT SECTION 13 OR 15(d) OF THE SECURITIES EX CHANGE ACT OF 1934 OD.
+For the Year Ended De cember 31, 2022 OR NEG EWOYLVOE A OF OR 1024 TRANSITION REPORT PURSUANT TO SECTION 13 (OR 15(d) OF THE SECURIT TES EXCHANGE ACT OF 1934 For the transition period from to Commission file number 000-54987 Energy Resources, Inc. Exact name of registrant as . , Nevada (State or other jurisdiction of 02-0565834 (IRS Employee (state or other furtisation of Incorporation or organization) (IKS Employee Identification Numb er) 370 Interlocken Blvd, Suite 680, Broomfiel d.
+CO 80021 (Address of principal executive offices) -, (Zip Code) Registrant's telephone number, including area code 720-460-3 522 Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange of n which registered N/A N/A N/A Sec eurities registered pursuant to Section 12(g) of the Act: Common Stock, \$.
+(Title of cl - Indicate by check mark if the registrant is a well-known season ed issuer, as defined in Rule 405 of the Securities Act.
+Yes □ No ⊠ Indicate by check mark if the registrant is not required to file re eports pursuant to Section 13 or Section 15(d) of the Act.
+Yes \square No \boxtimes Indicate by check mark whether the registrant (1) filed all rep months (or for such shorter period that the registrant was requi Yes ⊠ No Indicate by check mark whether the registrant has submitted 229.405 of this chapter) during the preceding 12 months (or for Yes ⊠ No Indicate by check mark whether the registrant is a large acce "large accelerated filer," "accelerated filer" and "smaller report g company.
+See the definitions of Large accelerated filer Non-accelerated filer celerated filer aller reporting company Emerging growth company and reporting company Д If an emerging growth company, indicate by check mark if the accounting standards provided pursuant to Section 13(a) of the use the extended transition period for complying with any new or revised financial Indicate by check mark whether the registrant has filed a repreporting under Section 404(b) of the Sarbanes-Oxley Act (15 Indicate by check mark whether the registrant is a shell compar ny (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No) 🗵

+As of the last business day of the registrant's most recently completed second fiscal quarter; 61,482,260 shares of common stock held by non-affiliates with an aggregate market value of \$6,148,226, based upon a closing price of \$0.10 per share.